Q. How much is admission to the Gallery?

 Q. Does the Gallery stay open late on certain evenings?

-A. The Gallery stays open till 8.30pm every Thursday.
+A. The Gallery stays open until 8.30pm every Thursday.

 Q. Does the Gallery offer any special programmes during this late opening?